olegyev/polish-visa-center/README.md

    <td>/employees</td>
    <td>DIRECTOR, MANAGER</td>
    <td>Get all employees (all - for DIRECTOR, only operators from manager's city - for MANAGER).<br />
        Filtering is available by following parameters: city, position, lastName.
-Also by multiple values for one key, e.g.        <i>?city=MINSK,GRODNO</i>, and by word fragment, e.g. <i>?lastName=do</i> -> all entries with last names containing        "do".<br />
+Also by word fragment, e.g. <i>?lastName=do</i> -> all entries with last names containing "do".<br />
        Sorting and paging are available.
    </td>
    <td>